Sean-Everett/Splunk-Boss_of_the_SOC_v1/Scenarios/Scenario 1.md

-# Scenario 1 - Website Defacement
+# Scenario 1 - Web Site Defacement

 Below is the scenario verbatum from Splunk's site: